na-zhang/athena-cur-report/README.md

           RECIPIENT – Your recipient e-mail addresses
           SUBJECT – Your subject of cost report mail
           BODY_TEXT – Your body text of cost report mail
     * d.
-Create a folder named ‘package’, and install the following required dependencies (libs) in this folder:
+The tool has the follow dependencies which are included in ‘package’ sub folder:

           numpy
           Xlrd